Prison time for 2 DC officers convicted in fatal chase of scooter driver

 “If you want to send a message to law enforcement, send a message: You can’t do what Officer Sutton did.
 And you certainly can’t cover it up,” the judge said.

-Hylton-Brown’s death sparked protests in D.C. in the fall of 2020, amid the fallout from a nationwide reckoning with police violence after the killing of George Floyd in Minnesota.
+Hylton-Brown’s death sparked protests in D.C. in the fall of 2020, also amid the fallout from a nationwide reckoning with police violence after the killing of George Floyd in Minnesota.

-Ahead of Thursday’s sentencing in U.S. District Court, federal prosecutors were seeking an 18-year prison term for Sutton, arguing he engaged in a dangerous unauthorized police pursuit that ended with the “gruesome and fatal collision,” and then conspired with Zabavsky to cover up the fact that he had initiated a police chase, while Hylton-Brown “lay unconscious in the street in a pool of his own blood.”
+Ahead of Thursday’s sentencing in U.S. District Court, federal prosecutors were seeking an 18-year prison term for Sutton, arguing he engaged in a dangerous, unauthorized police pursuit that ended with the “gruesome and fatal collision,” and then conspired with Zabavsky to cover up the fact that he had initiated a police chase, while Hylton-Brown “lay unconscious in the street in a pool of his own blood.”

-Attorneys for Sutton, who was twice named “officer of the year” and received more than 60 commendations in a 13-year career with the department, said the officer knew Hylton-Brown as a member of a violent street gang and had reason to try to stop him on the night of Oct.
+Attorneys for Sutton, who was twice named “officer of the year” and received more than 60 commendations in his 13-year career with the department, said the officer knew Hylton-Brown as a member of a violent street gang and had reason to try to stop him on the night of Oct.
 23, 2020.

 The defense attorneys disputed that the officer was speeding and said that Sutton’s vehicle was more than 40 feet behind Hylton-Brown at the time of the crash.